reiserlab/Modular-LED-Display/docs/G4-index.md

 ## [Data Analysis](../Generation 4/Display_Tools/docs/Data_analysis_documentation.md)

 These scripts can be used to read data logged and acquired by the G4 display system into MATLAB.
 Each experiment (marked by `start log` and `stop log` commands) outputs a folder of log files in .TDMS format, which can be read and converted into a MATLAB struct using the `G4_TDMS_folder2struct` function.
 These log files contain data and timestamps corresponding to the frames displayed during that experiment as well as the commands received over TCP.
 Any active analog output and analog input channels are also logged by both voltage and corresponding timestamp.
 Additional scripts are included for further processing, analyzing, and plotting data from two example categories of experiments – a tethered fly walking on an air-suspended ball, and a tethered flying fly monitored with a wingbeat analyzer.
 An example of a full data analysis pipeline is shown in the `test_G4_Data_Analysis.m` script.

+---

+[^1]: ["With great power there must also come great responsibility"](https://en.wikipedia.org/wiki/With_great_power_comes_great_responsibility), a historic proverb popularized by Stan Lee in "Spider-Man"